kibook/s1kd-tools/s1kd-instance/README.md

 Output instance to file instead of stdout.

 -P &lt;PCT&gt;
-PCTProduct Cross-reference Table file to read product definitions from (-p).
+PCT file to read product definitions from (-p).

 -p &lt;id&gt;
 Product ID of the product to read applicability definitions from, using the specified PCT data module (-P).